IniasP/rnnoise-cli/README.md

 # device to use, omitted by default
 # `rnnoise activate` will prompt for it if omitted (and provide a list of options)
 device = "some.device.name"
-# sampling rate, omitted by default
-# `rnnoise activate` will automatically get the right rate if omitted
-rate = 44100
 # control level (0-100), 50 by default
 control = 50
 ```